Day Trip to Gaisberg: Hiking in the Alps near Salzburg, Austria!

 • Small snacks — for the trail; though honestly, you’ll want to save your appetite for the summit

-• Camera or phone — the views over Salzburg and the lakes are genuinely worth it
+• Camera or phone — the views over Salzburg and the lakes are worth the extra battery

 • Cash or card — for bus fares, hut food, and a cold Stiegl at the top